MagicPoulp/advanced_compose_hilt_paging3_and_local_server/README.md

 # Test setup

 In Constants.kt, there are different booleans to use a fake Virus hash, to see all scenarios.
+The production set is active using a real VirusTotalUrl and all packages.
+You can try to use the trial example to see what happens when all packages are analysed, with the UI that updates like on the screenshot in the doc folder.

 # Architecture